chloeleichen/Javascript-Youtube-Background/README.md

 # Javascript-Youtube-Background
 AKA TubeVideo

-<strong>light-weight vannila javascript youtube backgroud maker (no need for jQuery or any other libraies, only 2KB minified), supports multiple video player instances on one page<strong>
+<strong>light-weight vannila javascript youtube backgroud maker (no need for jQuery or any other libraies, only 2KB minified), supports multiple video player instances on one page</strong>

 Created by <a href="http://chloechen.io">Chloe Chen</a>

 =====
-<strong>Demo: <strong>
+<strong>Demo: </strong>
 http://chloechen.io/tubeVideo/

 Integrate or build upon it for free in your personal or commercial projects.